ibmsayem/mlops-zoomcamp/02_experiment_tracking/README.md

 #### What is experiment tracking?

-Experiment tracking is the process of keeping track of all the relevant information from and ML experiment, which includes:
+Experiment tracking is the process of keeping track of all the relevant information from an ML experiment, which includes:
 * Source Code
 * Environment
 * Data
 * Model
 * Metrics
 * Model Hyperparameters
-* and many more.....
+* and many more..
+*

+#### Why is experiment tracking important?

+In general, it has 3 main reasons:
+* Reproducibility
+* Organization
+* Optimization